Most likely you’ve already heard of this cherry pineapple dump cake recipe and have made it yourself.

 In addition, there are even different methods of making a dump cake such as with a crock pot or even a dutch oven.

-But I prefer the O.G. version of dump cake with cherries as well as the traditional way of making it.
+But I prefer the O.G. version of cherry pineapple dump cake as well as the traditional way of making it.

 The traditional way of making a Dump Cake, or Lazy Man’s Cake, is to use cherry pie filling and crushed pineapple.